Can Executors Rent out Property?

 Where does the power to rent out property come from?

-The power to grant a lease of a deceased person’s property potentially comes from several different sources.
-If there’s a Will it’s likely there’s either express or implied authority to lease property contained in it.
+If there’s a Will there’s likely to be either express or implied authority to lease the deceased’s property contained in it.

-If there’s an express power then it will be clear the deceased wanted their property to be rented out to tenants or even to a beneficiary.
+If there’s an express power then it will be clear the deceased wanted their property to be rented out by the executors, for example if there is an existing tenant already in the property.
 Alternatively, the power could be implied.
-For example, if the Will states that a beneficiary is to receive income that could imply that the executors have authority to rent out the deceased’s property for the purpose of generating rental income.
+For example, if the Will states that a beneficiary is to receive income that could imply that the executors have authority to rent out the deceased’s property during the period of the administration of the estate for the purpose of generating rental income.
 A lot depends on the circumstances.

 If the deceased didn’t make a Will or it’s not obvious from reading the Will whether the deceased has given authority to rent out property in the estate, then you need to look elsewhere for authority.